 In some stories, they ended up at a place called Spanish Homestead.
 Here they bribed the owner with some of the treasure so she would point any pursuers in the wrong direction.
 The ten spent the next day burying the chests in different locations along the Peace River.
 They then burned their boat and disappeared.

 Part of the legend apparently was true as $300,000 in gold coins was found years later near Spanish Homestead.
-However, none of the remainder of Jose Gaspar’s $30 million treasure has ever been recovered!
+However, none of the remainder of Juan Gomez’s $30 million treasure has ever been recovered!